tgstation/tgstation/tools/LinuxOneShot/README.md

 	- The second (1337) is the exposed DreamDaemon port
 	- The third (5000) is the exposed TGS API port
 - Change TGS_BYOND to set the initial BYOND version
 - Change TGS_REPO to set the repository used.
-Note, this must be a BYOND codebase that implements the latest TGS [DreamMaker API](https://github.com/tgstation/tgstation-server#integrating).
+Note, this must be a /tg/ derivative from at least 2019 that implements the latest TGS [DreamMaker API](https://github.com/tgstation/tgstation-server#integrating).
 Repositories that follow tgstation/tgstation will have this automatically.

-Requires docker to be installed.
-Will not work on Windows.
-Launch with `docker-compose up`.
+To launch, change to this directory and run `docker-compose up`.
+The initial setup will take a long time.
 If that fails, Ctrl+C out, run `docker-compose down`, remove `./TGS_Instances` and `./Database`, and try again.
+Once setup is complete, you can either leave the terminal running, or `Ctrl+C` out (this will stop DreamDaemon) and run `docker-compose -d` to run it in the background.

 What it does: